Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 Datomic uses [Datalog](https://docs.datomic.com/whatis/supported-ops.html#datalog) as query engine.
 A query finds [values ](https://docs.datomic.com/glossary.html#value)in a [database ](https://docs.datomic.com/glossary.html#database) subject to the given constraints, and is specified as [edn](https://docs.datomic.com/glossary.html#edn).
 Queries are modeled following the same pattern of a Datom `[e a v t]`, if we understand this structure queries can become very powerful.

-Currently we transacted 2 lists and a few items.
+Currently, we transacted 2 lists and a few items.
 Let's start with some simple queries to get things going.

 - **Get lists and their names**